Grape Solar

 Grape Solar is a renewable energy company headquartered in Eugene, Oregon, which is dedicated to the manufacturing and marketing of solar photovoltaic modules.
 They manufacture solar power kits which are available from a number of retailers, including Home Depot, Costco, and Amazon.
 Grape solar was originally known as Centron Solar, but was forced to change its name after a lawsuit with German solar company Centrosolar.

 Products

 Grape Solar manufactures a full line of solar photovoltaic modules for a variety of on grid and off grid applications.
-Grape Solar's special offering of the 180w made in USA solar module is the highest efficiency 36 cell solar module available in consumer market.
+Grape Solar's special offering of the 180w made in the USA solar module is the highest efficiency 36 cell solar module available in consumer market.

 Reception

 Their 250-watt module has received a positive review on Top Ten Reviews, garnering an 8.58 out of 10 points, for its efficiency and affordability.